Sailor endures many ups and downs in life

 |0

-This work, Sailor endures many ups and downs in life [Image 1 of 5], by TSgt Amber Kelly-Herard, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Sailor endures many ups and downs in life, by TSgt Amber Kelly-Herard, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT